sarah-busson/mentalhealth-support-chatbot/README.md

 ## Index

 - Data: contains all dataset used to train the chatbot and the DL model.
 - Code: contains jupyter notebook files used during this project.
-'Conversational-Chatbot is the final one.
+'HOA_Chatbot is the final one, https://github.com/sarah-busson/mentalhealth-support-chatbot/blob/gh-pages/code/HOA_Chatbot.ipynb
 - Images: contains wordcloud, Tableau graph and screenshot of a test on HOA.

 ## Links